Novartis/peax/README.md

 - `make install` installs the conda environment and npm packages and builds the UI
 - `make update` updates the conda environment and npm packages and rebuilds the UI
-- `make build` rebuild the UI
+- `make build` builds the UI
 - `./start.py` starts the Flask server application for serving data
 - [/ui]: `npm install` installs and updates all the needed packages for the frontend
 - [/ui]: `npm build` creates the production built of the frontend
 - [/ui]: `npm start` starts a dev server with hot reloading for the frontend

 To start developing on the server and the ui in parallel, first start the backend server application using `./start.py` and then start the frontend server application from `./ui` using `npm start`.
-Both server's watch the source code, so whenever you change something the servers will reload.
+Both server's watch the source code, so whenever you make changes to the source code the servers will reload.

 ### Configuration

 There are 2 types of configuration files.
 The [backend server configuration](#configure-peax-with-your-data) defines the datasets to explore and is described in detail [above](#configure-peax-with-your-data).

 Additionally, the frontend application can be configured to talk to a different backend server and port if needed.
 Get started by copying the example configuration:

 ```bash
 cd ui && cp config.json.sample config.json
 ```

 By default the `server` is dynamically set to the hostname of the server running the frontend application.
 I.e., it is assumed that the backend server application is running on the same host as the frontend application.
 The `port` of the server defaults to `5000`.

 ### Start the backend and frontend apps